 (optional): API base URL, defaults to http://localhost:3000--rule=RULE_NAME

-(optional): Enable debug mode for detailed error informationYou can also use space-separated format:
+(optional): Enable debug mode for detailed error informationYou can also use space-separated format for parameters:

 npx @mastergo/magic-mcp --token YOUR_TOKEN --url API_URL --rule RULE_NAME --debug